Reducing Racial Disparities

 As part of First Year Cleveland’s 2017-2020 Strategic Plan, we committed to implement coordinated activities that support our three priority areas focused on reducing infant mortality throughout Cuyahoga County: 1) reducing racial disparities; 2) addressing extreme prematurity; and 3) eliminating sleep-related infant deaths.

 In order to execute these activities, First Year Cleveland established Action Teams that are now working to tackle these challenges.
 Learn more about the work of each of these teams.

 Goal: Reduce Cuyahoga County's 2017 infant death disparity rate of 6.7 by 50 percent by the end of 2020 and to zero by 2025.

-FYC Action Team 1: Execute an awareness campaign and employee training campaign to address biases in the workplace that are negatively impacting maternal and child health outcomes (include leaders and Diversity and Inclusion Officers from health, education, employment, housing and public safety).
+FYC Action Team 1: Develop, launch and execute an awareness campaign and employee training campaign to address bias in the healthcare workplace that may negatively affect maternal and child health outcomes.

-FYC Action Team 2: Gain a further understanding from African American families that have experienced a loss.
+FYC Action Team 2: Gain a further understanding from Black families that have experienced a loss.
 (Pregnancy and Infant Loss [PAIL] Initiative)

 FYC Action Team 3: Lead research efforts to better understand the roles race and maternal stress play in infant deaths.

 FYC Action Team 11: Coordinate an integrated equity model with housing, education, healthcare and public sector leaders to address the link between structural racism and infant death.